Miandari/InfoHarbor/README.md

 cp .env.example .env
 ```

-4. Add your OpenAI API key to the `.env` file
+4. Add your OpenAI API key and other API keys to the `.env` file

 ## Usage